Program Manager, Southeast Asia Program-Cornell University

 The Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) Fellowship Program provides opportunities for doctoral candidates to engage in full-time dissertation research abroad in modern foreign languages and area studies.
 The program is designed to deepen research knowledge and increase the study of modern foreign languages, cultural engagement, and area studies not generally included in U.S. curricula.

 The Luce Program provides a year-long internship in an Asian country related to the scholar’s interests.
 The program is designed to provide an extended period of exposure to an Asian country for highly qualified young Americans who lack extensive knowledge of Asian affairs and who would not gain this knowledge through their normal career trajectories.
 Any professional field will be considered, except Asian Affairs/Asian Studies.
 Graduating seniors, recent alumni, graduate students, and junior faculty are encouraged to apply.
-UW Campus deadline October 7, 2021.
+2025-2026 grants will open in April.

 Through academic training, practice, and global networking opportunities, the Rotary Peace Centers program develops the capacity of peace and development professionals or practitioners to become experienced and effective catalysts for peace.
 The fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.

 The AIP positive impact scholarship is aimed at students of institutions throughout the world to kickstart the restart of global mobility amid the nearing end of the global pandemic.
 AIP decided to offer a number of institutions the possibility to refer their students, either directly by partnering with us or indirectly by simply advertising our scholarship, for a chance to win a remote internship scholarship with AIP.
-To learn more about AIP, click here.
 Email info@internsinasia.com with questions.

 Glenn Anthony May Memorial Scholarship